Information Technology Versus Cybersecurity: What's the Difference?

 Which Degree Is Right for Me?

 You can begin to answer this question by asking yourself another one: Do I know for sure that I want to work in cybersecurity?
 If the answer is yes, then a degree in cybersecurity probably suits you best.

 If you answered "No, not for sure" or "I don't know," then a general IT degree may be a safer bet.
 The goal of these programs is to create versatile IT professionals who can work in a variety of roles.
 If you're interested in cybersecurity but not convinced that it's right for you, you can apply to an program that offers a cybersecurity concentration — this way, you'll learn the fundamentals of the discipline without necessarily limiting yourself.

 Your level of education might also make a difference.
-You could potentially earn a Bachelor of Science in IT, gain a few years of work experience to figure out what you enjoy doing, then go back to school to earn a master's degree in the specialization of your choice.
+You could potentially earn a Bachelor of Science in IT, gain a few years of work experience to figure out what you enjoy doing, then go back to school to earn a master's degree in cybersecurity or Information Technology.

 Similar Degrees to Consider

 Cybersecurity and IT aren't the only majors available to technology-minded learners.
 We've listed a few additional options here.

 Computer science is the wide-ranging study of computer hardware, software, and programming.
 A typical computer science degree focuses more on theory and mathematics than an IT program, though graduates may qualify for many of the same occupations.